dmbarbour/wikilon/docs/ApplicationModel.md

 Further, explicit effects are *unnecessary*.
 For high level error handling, it is sufficient to reject a command that would lead to a bad application state or generate an error report.
 For reflection, we can model software agents that maintain and metaprogram our dictionary.
 For performance, we can push for ABCD-like accelerators and better annotations.
 Any model of shared resources can be modeled functionally and we can mitigate performance by accelerating common patterns.
 External communications is modeled in terms of RESTful interactions with external agents.

 The main costs of purity is that the rest of the world isn't designed for it.
 Retained mode rendering, for example, favors a stream of update events.
 We'll need to work with this when designing applications for extraction, e.g. explicitly computing update logs from subsequent representations of state (like Facebook's React).

+## Security for Dictionary Applications

+Imagine our goal is to model a game where each player is limited to viewing and manipulating a shared game world through a separate avatar.
+The security requirement here involves limiting the players, as opposed to asking them to police themselves.

+To implement this requires we cripple player access to the dictionary.
+Even read-only access is sufficient for players to 'view' the game world through the eyes of every other player.
+The AO programming experience is designed for the holistic dictionary.
+We try and undo, we fork and simulate, we edit and observe.
+We fork whole dictionaries, use DVCS-style pulls and commits and cherry-picking.
+We search and refactor whole dictionaries.
+None of this is compatible with fine-grained security constraints.

+But if we're willing to accept that this remains a 'dictionary application' in only the eyes of our game administrators, we can proceed easily enough.
+We constrain player access to a whitelisted set of dictionary applications that we know to be compatible with our security policy.

+*Aside:* If the number of players is small, asking them to police themselves is reasonable.
+Shared storytelling, quests, roleplaying, and their like are frequently represented on conventional forums.
+Doing so within a programming medium like AO has potential to create a far more real-time interactive multi-media experience than natural language.
+It will also automate the administrative burdens.
+And if a storyteller or player wants to keep a surprise, they can just keep it to themselves, perhaps using a private fork of the dictionary if the surprise needs development and debugging.